HritikBhat/Pylint_GUI/README.md

 But writing commands is irritating sometimes,so I have made it in GUI form so that anyone can access it without writing commands in CMD.

-IT WORKS FOR WINDOWS FOR NOW!
+IT WORKS FOR WINDOWS ONLY!

 Have FUN!!! ;)